On the addition of an $SU(2)$ quadruplet of scalars to the Standard Model: Introduction

 \section{Introduction}

-The Standard Model (SM) has gauge symmetry $SU(2) \times U(1)$.
+The Standard Model (SM) of the electroweak interactions has gauge symmetry $SU(2) \times U(1)$.
 It has only one $SU(2)$ doublet of scalar fields.
-It produces, upon spontaneous symmetry breaking and the Higgs mechanism, one physical scalar boson.
+It produces, upon spontaneous gauge-symmetry breaking and the Higgs mechanism, one physical scalar boson.
 That boson has been discovered in 2012~\cite{Higgs1,Higgs2}, providing a confirmation of the SM; still, the self-interactions of that boson~\cite{pdg} remain untested.
 Up to now, no other fundamental boson has yet been discovered, despite some hints~\cite{hints1, hints2}.

 There is no reason why there should be only one doublet of scalars in an $SU(2) \times U(1)$ gauge theory.
-Physicists have entertained thoughts that there may be more $SU(2)$ doublets, and possibly also singlets---preserving the so-called custodial symmetry of the SM, \textit{i.e.}\ the tree-level relation $m_W = m_Z \cos{\theta_w}$.
-One may consider larger $SU(2)$ multiplets, like triplets~\cite{triplet1,triplet2,triplet3,triplet4}, quadruplets~\cite{kannike}, and more~\cite{we,meloni1,meloni2}, even though they would violate the custodial symmetry if they acquired vacuum expectation values.
-Large $SU(2)$ scalar multiplets bring about complicated scalar potentials (SPs) with several $SU(2)$-invariant terms, and those terms may lead to phase spaces\footnote{Some physicists call them instead `orbit spaces'.} with unexpectedly complex shapes~\cite{orbit1,orbit2}.
-(The same holds true if the gauge group is not $SU(2)$~\cite{other1,other2}.)
+Physicists have entertained thoughts that there may be more $SU(2)$ doublets, and possibly also singlets---preserving the so-called custodial symmetry of the SM, \textit{i.e.}\ the tree-level relation $m_W = m_Z \cos{\theta_w}$, where $m_W$ and $m_Z$ are the masses of the gauge bosons $W^\pm$ and $Z^0$, respectively, and $\theta_w$ is the weak mixing (or Weinberg) angle.
+One may consider larger $SU(2)$ multiplets, like triplets~\cite{triplet1,triplet2,triplet3,triplet4}, quadruplets~\cite{kannike}, and more~\cite{we,meloni1,meloni2}, even though they would violate the custodial symmetry if they acquired vacuum expectation values (VEVs).
+Large $SU(2)$ scalar multiplets bring about complicated scalar potentials (SPs) with several $SU(2)$-invariant terms, and those terms may lead to phase spaces\footnote{Some physicists call them instead `orbit spaces'.
+In this context, this concept was first introduced in Ref.~\cite{kim}.} with unexpectedly complex shapes~\cite{orbit1,orbit2}.
+(The same holds true if the gauge group is chosen to be larger than $SU(2) \times U(1)$~\cite{other1,other2}.)
 The exploration of those shapes is relevant since SPs must be bounded from below (BFB), lest the theory has no vacuum state.
 In order to establish that an SP is BFB one must carefully scrutinize all its phase space, and just that phase space.